-After handling criminal cases in courtrooms from Massachusetts to Hawaii and directing the Career Services office at Northwestern Law School, where she also was a faculty member over the years teaching legal writing and legal ethics, Kathy opened Under Advisement, Ltd. in 1988 to career counsel lawyers and law students find jobs and enjoy satisfying careers.
+After handling criminal cases in courtrooms from Massachusetts to Hawaii and directing the Career Services office at Northwestern Law School, where she also was a faculty member over the years teaching legal ethics, Kathy opened Under Advisement, Ltd. in 1988 to help lawyers and law students find jobs and enjoy satisfying careers.
 She also created a Career Resource Center for the ABA in 2000 and now serves as Board Chair of the ABA Legal Career Central.

-Kathy is also a national leader and innovator in attorney professional development.
+Kathy is also an innovator in attorney professional development.
 She founded the Chicago Law Firm Training Consortium and was a charter Board Member of the Professional Development Consortium.
-She has worked inside law firms, blazing trails in director and chief hiring and training officer roles at Katten Muchin and the firm formerly known as Gardner Carton (now Drinker Biddle), and most recently by building the first lawyer training team and creating firm wide curricular initiatives for Sidley Austin, LLP.
+She has worked inside law firms, blazing trails in director and chief hiring and training officer roles at Katten Muchin, Gardner Carton (now Drinker Biddle), and most recently Sidley Austin.

-After enjoying a sabbatical, Kathy is happily back to running Under Advisement full time guiding legal workplaces, law schools, law students, and lawyers and conducting what she calls Inplacement as well as Outplacement.
-She is a frequent speaker and author on legal career issues, with a new monthly series of career webinars sponsored for its members by the ABA, columns formerly running in both the CBA Record and the Chicago Daily Law Bulletin and three legal career manuals published by the ABA.
-Kathy now answers a new career question each Monday on her Career Corner blog on the Under Advisement website at www.underadvisement.com.
+After enjoying a year-long sabbatical in 2012, Kathy is happily running Under Advisement full time guiding legal workplaces, law schools, law students, and lawyers and conducting what she calls Inplacement as well as Outplacement.
+She is a frequent speaker, program moderator, and author on legal career issues, and she answers a new career question each Monday on her Career Corner blog on the Under Advisement website at www.underadvisement.com.
 Kathy also tweets every weekday @LawyerCounselor.

-Another of Kathy's current impact projects is the Legal Profession PREP CLASS, designed to draw law schools and the practicing bar into conversation, through a survey for all walks of lawyers on their opinions on needed practice readiness skills.
-The Chicago pilot will culminate in courses on finding a job and starting it well, to be offered to upperclass law students and lawyers at no charge, held at the CBA in early 2014 before PREP CLASS expands to additional cities.
+Another of Kathy's ongoing impact projects is the Legal Profession PREP CLASS, designed to draw law schools and the practicing bar into conversation, through a survey for all walks of lawyers, on law school graduates' still needed practice readiness skills.